 I love how my kids are big enough to have “real” conversations about life and tougher issues, and how they are still small enough to race inside and tell me about the special leaf that they found at recess time.

-At this age, there is such a great opportunity to integrate
+At this age, there is such a great opportunity to integrate play in the classroom.

 Our students are already familiar and eager to play, so why not use purposeful play activities designed to engage students in our curriculum.

 Here are two of our current favourite ways to play!

 One of my favourite “exit ticket” type activities is Painting the Room.